Roads threaten Indonesia’s last Tiger territory

 By Rod Harbinson

-Is a property boom in Malaysia causing a fisheries bust?
+Is a property boom in Malaysia causing a fisheries bust in Penang?

 • Driven by high demand for housing, developers in Malaysia’s Penang Island are artificially expanding the coastline and planning to construct new islands.